seth-dobson/artful-analytics.github.io/about.md

 After leaving academia in 2014,  I began searching for jobs as a data analyst.
 My first job outside of academia was at [Discover Financial Services](https://www.discover.com/).
 I worked there for 4 years and learned a lot about business intelligence and predictive analytics.
 Along the way, I taught myself R by blogging about Scottish [football analytics](http://fitbafancystats.blogspot.com/) as a hobby.

 I joined [Merkle](https://www.merkleinc.com/), a performance marketing agency owned by the [Dentsu Aegis Network](https://www.dentsuaegisnetwork.com/), in November, 2018.
-From there, my career in marketing analytics really took off :rocket:
+From there, my career in marketing analytics really took off 🚀

 My job involves using R everyday, which I love.
 I work remotely from my home in Peoria, AZ, much to the delight of my cats (Fig. 2).